al6x/vfs/readme.md

 # Why?

+To easy my work: with local FS, remote FS (cluster management, deployment automation), and some specific systems like Hadoop DFS.

-Because the goal of File/Dir/FileUtils classes is to provide 1-to-1 API clone of underlying OS API, not to provide handy tool for FS operations.
+Because the API of standard File/Dir/FileUtils classes is just terrible.
+And there's the reason for it - the goal of thouse tools is to provide 1-to-1 clone of underlying OS API, instead of provididing handy tool for working with FS.

 It uses functional design (instead of object-oriented) and bloated naming convetion.
-And after 3 years of Ruby I steel needs sometime to consult RDoc for doing some relativelly basic FS stuff.
+After 3 years of Ruby I steel need sometime to consult RDoc for doing some relativelly basic FS stuff.

-And if you want to use remote FS the things getting even worse and more complicated (Net::SSH & Net::SFTP use a little different API than local FS, and you has to remember all thouse little quirks).
+And if you want to use remote FS things are getting even worse and more complicated (Net::SSH & Net::SFTP use a little different API than local FS, and you has to remember all thouse little quirks).

 ## TODO